mananKoyawala/whatsapp-clone/README.md

 2. Service layer :- Act as intermediate layer between Repository and Handler layer.
 3. Handler layer :- Handle the request that upcoming from client.
 I used _GIN_ for that.

+## Documentation

+For more details, please read the [documentation](https://manankoyawala.github.io/whastapp-clone-doc).

+In the documentation, you will find a detailed overview of what was done in the project and the various components included.

 ## License

 [MIT License](LICENSE)